 Jim Elliott

-Jim’s impressive performance in track continued as he finished second with a 52-10 ½ throw shortly after.
-Wearing jersey #74 at FHS and #77 at Ramay, Jim’s athletic talents caught the eye of then University of Arkansas coach Lou Holtz, who signed him to play college football for the Razorbacks from 1977 to 1981.
+Although Elliott excelled in track and field, he was most notably recognized for his talents in football.
+Elliott recorded 93 tackles as a senior at Fayetteville High School.
+He was named All-Conference, All-State, All-American, and 3A West’s Top Lineman of the Year his senior year of high school at Fayetteville High.
+Wearing jersey #74 at FHS, Jim’s athletic talents caught the eye of then University of Arkansas coach Lou Holtz, who signed him to play college football for the Razorbacks from 1977-1981.
 Jim’s career at the University of Arkansas was marked by his dedication and skill, both on and off the field.

 Today, Jim resides in Gilbert, Arizona, where he reflects on a successful athletic journey that began with his early years in Kansas and continued to Fayetteville, where his high school and college accomplishments left an enduring impact.
 Jim's legacy as a multi-sport athlete and his contributions to the University of Arkansas football program remain an important part of his athletic history.